data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-123

-*Solution*.
-We use the string method `{py} split`, which splits a string on a given character.
+*Solution.* We use the string method `{py} split`, which splits a string on a given character.
 This gives us a list of the words in the sentence, which we can reverse by indexing with a negative step and rejoin with the `{py} join` method.

     pre(python-executable)
       | def reverse_words(sentence):